 - Multiple pages need to be adapted to handle edge cases or address a consistent customer experience.

 - Significant portions of technical debt need to be navigated.

 Don’t throw away low scores

 With our other two prioritization metrics, we recommended throwing away any design decisions that score at a 5 or less.
 With this metric, though, you may encounter difficult implementations that remain high-reward.
 Impact and business-strategic fit matter more than the difficulty of implementation.

 As a result, you should keep all ideas, even ones that happen to score a zero.
 It may be that you find an easier way of doing it in the future, and it may be that building it out actually helps.
 High risk ideas can still be high reward.

 Parameter 2: Impact

-- Does the change apply to a segment of customers that broadly converts below the norm?
+- Does the change apply to a segment of customers that converts at least 1/3 below the store average?

-- Is the element located above the fold, especially on mobile?
+- Is the element located above the fold on mobile?

 - Does the element map directly to customer motivations?

 - Does the test occur on a page that’s within the conversion funnel (home, collection, product, cart, checkout)?